Doxycycline: 7 things you should know

 - Take doxycycline exactly as directed and for the duration intended.
-Do not use to treat any other infection unless instructed to by your doctor.
+Do not use it to treat any other infection unless instructed to by your doctor.
 Doxycycline will not treat infections caused by viruses, such as a cold.

 6. Response and effectiveness

 - Doxycycline is almost completely absorbed after oral administration.
 Peak concentrations are reached within two to three hours after dosing; however, it may take up to 48 hours before infection-related symptoms start to abate.